Bright star, would I were stedfast as thou art: In popular culture

 In Alexander Theroux's 1981 novel Darconville's Cat the poem is discussed by the protagonist when teaching his English class.

-The 2009 biopic on Keats's life starring Ben Whishaw and Abbie Cornish, focused on the final three years of his life and his relationship with Fanny Brawne.
+Bright Star, a 2009 biopic on Keats's life starring Ben Whishaw and Abbie Cornish, focused on the final three years of his life and his relationship with Fanny Brawne.
 It was named Bright Star after this poem, which is recited multiple times in the film.

 In the Covert Affairs episode "Speed of Life" (Season 3, Episode 4) the character Simon Fischer admits to Annie Walker that the tattoo on his upper left shoulder blade of Ursa Minor was inspired by John Keats's poem.
 Although she asks him, Simon doesn't tell her who in his life was his bright star or the reason behind getting the tattoo.
-This tattoo is the symbol used by Jai Wilcox to mark Simon Fischer's dossier within the CIA.
+This tattoo is the symbol used by Jai Wilcox to mark Simon's dossier within the CIA.

 In the DC Comics event series Heroes in Crisis issue #6 by writer Tom King and artist Clay Mann, Gnarrk recites the poem on a full page showing him lying over his mammoth under a clear beautiful sky.